JusticeRage/FFM/README.md

 want to use.
 This commands uses a multiline syntax with `<<`, which means that pseudo-shells that don't support it (Weevely is a good example of that) will break this command quite badly.

+Plugins can be further configured by editing `ffm.conf`.

 ### Processors

 Conceptually, commands (as described above) are used to generate some bash which is forwarded